MonitorQA/ExternalApiDocs/_posts/2020-12-18-get-schedule.md

   "cycleMonthStart": number
 }
 ```
-  - The `cycleMonthStart` property (1, 2, 3...) specifies which month within the `repeatEvery` cycle should start the audit
+  - The `cycleMonthStart` property must be greater than 0 and specifies which month within the `repeatEvery` cycle should start the audit (1, 2, 3...)
   - The audit always starts on the 1st day of the selected month in each cycle
   - Each repeat cycle contains `repeatEvery` months, and `cycleMonthStart` indicates the position within that cycle (1 = first month, 2 = second month, etc.)
   - The first period's cycle month is always the closest month after (or on) the schedule creation date.
 If created after the 1st of a month, the cycle starts in the next month